mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 ## Module Structure

-The Temporal service client is located under the path `temporal-serviceclient` of the Java SDK, which is split into the source code (main) and the test code.
+The Temporal service client is located under the path `temporal-serviceclient` of the Java SDK.
+It is split into the source code (main) and the test code.
 The source code is then split into Java source code and the protobuf messages for code generation.